BugBusterSWE/burstmake/README.md

         },

         "include": [
-            "file outside of topic, useful for .d.ts definitions" ],
+            "file outside of topic, useful for .d.ts definitions in the form: path/of/the/source.*"
+        ],

         "exclude": [